TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Introduction

 \section{Introduction}

-The main theories of planetary formation based on our Solar System did not predict the existence of planets on orbits much narrower than that of Mercury.
+The main theories of planetary formation based on our Solar System did not predict the existence of planets on orbits much narrower than that of Mercury (e.g. \citealp{lissauer1993,lin1996,bodenheimer2000}).
 However, since the discovery of the first hot Jupiter \citep{mayor1995}, many exoplanets have been detected with orbital periods of just a few days.
-Among the close-in planet population, the ultra-short period (USP) planets are defined as the ones that complete their entire orbit in less than one day \citep{sahu2006}.
-These extreme cases may provide some of the most revealing insights into the formation and evolution processes of planetary systems.
-They are also excellent test beds for studying star-planet interactions, such as the effects of tidal forces and atmospheric erosion processes.
+Among the close-in planet population, an ultra-short period (USP) planet is defined as one that completes its entire orbit in less than one day \citep{sahu2006}.
+These extreme cases may provide some of the most revealing insights into the formation and evolution processes of planetary systems \citep{winn2018}.
+For example, USP planets are important to constrain the slope of the radius valley of close-in small transiting planets (e.g. \citealp{fulton2017,gupta2022,luque2022}).
+They are also excellent test beds for studying star--planet interactions, such as the effects of tidal forces and atmospheric erosion processes (e.g. \citealp{lopez2017,hamer2020,alvarado-montes2021}).